Giovanni Hernández: Colón

 In the second half of 2003, Hernández was sold to Argentine club Colón de Santa Fe.
 In his debut match on 12 August, he scored a free kick goal and made an assist, in a 3-1 victory against Velez Sarsfield as part of the first stage of the 2003 Copa Sudamericana.
-He quickly became one of the favorites in the Argentine league reaching a total of 12 goals that season.
+He quickly became one of the favorites in the Argentine league, scoring a total of 12 goals that season.

 Colo-Colo

 On 15 January 2007, Hernandez joined Chilean club Colo-Colo on a one-year contract with a transfer fee of $800,000.
 He was brought in to replace the 2006 South American Player of the Year, Matías Fernández, and was handed the prestigious #10 jersey.
 He was a vital part of the team that would eventually win the 2007 Apertura championship, being the second top scoring of the team with 7 goals.
 Colo-Colo also won the 2007 Clausura, with Hernandez being part of the squad, and scoring 6 goals.

 At the end of the year, Colo-Colo's president wanted him to stay at the club, but Hernandez told the press, "I asked for a Coca-Cola, but I got water with gas" meaning that he had certain terms that he asked for, but the club could not meet them.